chronology

 1929

-F vrier - The Ball, news in so-called crite between two chapters by David Golder , para t under the pseudonym of Pierre Nerey in Free works.
-Like L'Ennemie, it is the story of a revenge, that of a little girl who was left behind by her mother, an parvenu.
+F vrier - The Ball, news in said scene between two chapters by David Golder , para t under the pseudonym of Pierre Nerey in Free works.
+Like L'Ennemie, it is the story of a revenge, that of a young girl who was left behind by her mother, an upstart.

 September - Address the manuscript of David Golder Andr Foucault, chief editor of the free works, which demands cuts.

-October - Bernard Grasset (1881-1955) makes advertisements in the press to find the author of David Golder, who addressed him under the name of Epstein.
-It is more likely to be a publicity coup.
+October - Bernard Grasset (1881-1955) makes announcements in the press to find the author of David Golder, who addressed him under the name of Epstein.
+It is more likely a publicity coup.

 November 9 - Birth of Denise Epstein.
-Two or three weeks after the delivery, His Majesty feels at Grasset’s ditions.
+Two or three weeks after the delivery, Nimirovsky feels at the Grasset divisions.

 7 December - The first copies of David Golder are released from the press.
 Bernard Grasset compares the novel to Balzac’s Father Gorito and publishes a statement: Here is a work that, in my opinion, must go very far.